itgfirm/safe-food/Evidence/h/README.md

 ![image of papertrail](papertrail_logs.png)

-### Active Monitoring of Application Code and Deependencies
+### Active Monitoring of Application Code and Dependencies
 Additional security controls we provide are with the application code itself, including storing credentials, maintaining access controls for who can make modifications to the application.
 We are also response for monitoring and taking any required actions for security vulnerabilities discovered in the open source technologies that we are leveraging for our application.
 In addition to watching [US-CERT](https://www.us-cert.gov/ncas/alerts), we run an application called [requireSafe](https://requiresafe.com/) that scans Node modules for know vulnerabilities.

 ![requiresafe output image](requireSafe.png)